KorAP/Kustvakt/README.md

 # Advanced Setup

-Advanced setup such as setting database properties and configuring mail settings for email notifications, are described in the [wiki](https://github.com/KorAP/Kustvakt/wiki).
+Advanced setup such as LDAP configurations, setting a test environment, database properties and mail configurations for email notifications, are described in the [wiki](https://github.com/KorAP/Kustvakt/wiki).

 # License